Vallenbo/notetext/Go标准库/yaml配置文件库.md

   c: 2
   d: [3, 4]
 `

-// Note: struct fields must be public in order for unmarshal to
-// correctly populate the data. type T struct {
+// Note: struct fields must be public in order for unmarshal to type T struct {// correctly populate the data.
         A string
         B struct {
                 RenamedC int   `yaml:"c"`